Updates

 Jharkhand & JPSC Relevance

-• JPSC Paper: Paper 1 (Tribal Culture and History), Paper 3 (Economic Development and Environment)
+• JPSC Paper: Paper 1 (Tribal Culture), Paper 3 (Economic Development and Mineral Resources)

-• Jharkhand Angle: Pakur's tribal population (48.2%) and stone industry are critical to state economy and tribal welfare policy.
+• Jharkhand Angle: Pakur’s tribal population and stone industry exemplify state-specific challenges in tribal welfare and mineral governance.

-What is the significance of Article 244(2) for Pakur District?
+What is the significance of the Fifth Schedule for Pakur district?

-Article 244(2) provides special administrative provisions for Scheduled Areas like Pakur, allowing the Governor to make regulations for the welfare and protection of tribal communities, including land and resource rights.
+The Fifth Schedule under Article 244(2) provides special governance provisions for tribal areas like Pakur, enabling the Governor to regulate administration and protect tribal customs and land rights.

-What are the key health and education challenges in Pakur?
+What are the key challenges in Pakur’s stone mining industry?

 Our Courses